The Effects of Changing State Theft Penalties

 Because property crime and larceny rates have been on a downward trajectory nationwide, it is important to evaluate whether the same trend can be observed in states that have raised their felony theft thresholds.
 Average property crime and larceny rates continued to fall in the states that raised their thresholds between 2001 and 2011.

-When comparing the 23 states that raised their felony theft thresholds between 2001 and 2011 with the 27 that did not, property crime and larceny rates fell slightly more in the former group, although the difference was not statistically significant.
+When comparing the 28 states that raised their felony theft thresholds between 2001 and 2011 with the 22 that did not, property crime rate declines were virtually identical, while larceny rates fell slightly more in the former group, although the difference was not statistically significant.

 The value of states’ felony theft thresholds—whether set at $500, $1,000, or $2,000—is not correlated with property crime and larceny rates.
 Florida, for example, treats theft as a felony if the value of stolen money or goods exceeds $300, but its property crime and larceny rates are considerably higher than those in Pennsylvania, where the threshold is $2,000.

-An examination of long-term trends in property crime and larceny rates shows year-over-year fluctuations within many of the 23 states that raised their felony theft thresholds between 2001 and 2011.
-Nevertheless, for all but four of the 23 states—Nevada, New Mexico, South Dakota, and Washington—property crime and larceny rates were lower in 2014 than in the year in which each state raised its threshold.8
+An examination of long-term trends in property crime and larceny rates shows year-over-year fluctuations within many of the 28 states that raised their felony theft thresholds between 2001 and 2011.
+Nevertheless, for all but five of the 28 states—Nevada, New Mexico, Oregon, South Dakota, and Washington—property crime and larceny rates were lower in 2014 than in the year in which each state raised its threshold.8

 The statistical models for Figures 3 and 4 isolated the impact of threshold changes on property crime and larceny rates in each state in the year after the policy change and controlled for annual demographic, employment, and income information.
 The strength of this strategy is that only variables that change over time within each state must be controlled.
 Demographic data are drawn from the U.S. Census Bureau, and unemployment and income data are derived from the U.S. Bureau of Labor Statistics.
 State property crime and larceny rates are published by the FBI and are per 100,000 residents.
 The natural log of property crime and larceny rates was used in the model to account for general declines in rates over time.